Charlotte Housing Market

 Charlotte's neighbourhoods span a wider range than most Sun Belt metros acknowledge.
 Uptown and South End anchor the urban core — South End in particular has become one of the most supply-dense light-rail corridors in the Southeast, with new apartment towers and brewery-row walkability at a price premium to match.
 NoDa (North Davidson) delivers a walkable arts-district feel with early-2010s bungalows that have appreciated sharply but still trade below South End.
 Myers Park and Eastover are the old-money inner-ring enclaves: stately lots, mature canopy, and prices well north of $700K for anything move-in-ready.

-For family-first buyers, Ballantyne in the southern JC School District corridor is the default answer — master-planned, top-ranked schools, and the highest new-construction activity in the county.
+Ballantyne in the southern corridor is a frequent first stop — master-planned, with the highest new-construction activity in the metro.
 SouthPark and Foxcroft offer established suburban comfort closer to the urban core.
 Dilworth and Elizabeth sit between: Craftsman bungalows on tight lots, short commutes downtown, and the best walkability for a Charlotte house buyer who doesn't want a condo.

 The value plays: University City for light-rail-adjacent condos and townhomes at the most affordable price point on a transit line, Plaza Midwood for a hip inner-ring neighbourhood still below Myers Park pricing, and Steele Creek in the southwest for new construction in the $370K–$430K range before Union County land costs creep in.